xl-code/expressconnect/intl.en-US/Physical Connection/Apply for a physical connection interface.md

     |**Port Specification**|Port specifications include 1G and below, 10G, 40G, and 100G.
 If you select 40G or 100G, you need to enable a whitelist. **Note:** Different specifications incur different resource occupation fees.

  |
     |**Port Type**|Select the access port type.
 Available port types vary according to the selected access point.
-The console displays the available port types.
+The console displays available port types.

-**Note:** Available port types vary according to the selected access point and service provider.
+**Note:** Available port types vary according to the selected access points and service providers.
 We recommend that you consult the service provider before applying for a port.

  |
     |**Redundant Connection ID**|Select a requested physical connection to provide an Equal-Cost Multi-Path routing \(ECMP\) redundant link for this physical connection.
-Two physical connections that belong to the same region can be used as redundant physical connections.     -   When accessing different access points, both physical connections naturally provide redundancy to each other.
+Two physical connections accessing the same region can be used as redundant physical connections.     -   When accessing different access points, both physical connections naturally provide redundancy to each other.
     -   When both physical connections access the same access point, you need to specify one as the redundancy of the other.
 Redundant physical connections are allocated to different physical access devices.
  |

-5. Go back to the Physical Connection Interfaces page and check the physical connection interface for which you have applied.
+5. Return to the Physical Connection Interfaces page to check the physical connection interface you have applied for.

     The physical connection interface is in the **To Apply for LOA** state.